 - Education: Read reputable books and articles and follow experts on social media that cover aspects of parenting.
 Parenting is a job for which there is no guide book, but there are plenty of experts educated on the subject who can help.
 There are also plenty of non-reputable sources; be wary of what you consume.
 My book ‘How Babies Sleep’ contains recommendations and guidance developed through my work as a sleep scientist.

-- Talk: Discuss with the other caregiver about how you each want to tackle the challenges that will almost certainly come up and if you disagree talk about it until you can agree or compromise.
+- Talk: Discuss with the other caregiver about how you each want to tackle the challenges that will almost certainly come up.
+If you disagree, talk about it until you can agree or compromise.
 Both caregivers should read the same material and agree on what advice to follow.

-- Share the plan with others: Your parents, babysitter or anyone else who might be around your baby also needs to know the plan, share it with them.
-You’ll likely get a lot of unsolicited opinions about what they think you should do but do your best to remember, this is your child and their care is down to you and the other caregiver.
+- Share the plan with others: Your parents, babysitter, or anyone else who might be around your baby also needs to know the plan.
+You’ll likely get a lot of unsolicited opinions about what they think you should do, but do your best to remember, this is your child and their care is down to you and the other caregiver.

-A final suggestion that may help any parents feeling the strain of a new baby on their relationship.
-Baby’s go through many short phases, if you’re experiencing some new challenge, like sleep regression, it won’t last long, you can get through.
-This too shall pass.
+A final suggestion that may help any parents feeling the strain of a new baby on their relationship: babies go through many short phases.
+If you’re experiencing some new challenge, like a sleep regression, it won’t last long.
+You can get through.
+This too shall pass!